Bon Appetit editor Adam Rapoport resigns after racially offensive photo resurfaces

 "I've been pushed in front of video as a display of diversity," wrote El-Waylly, who joined Bon Appetit less than a year ago and is a regular fixture in the BA Test Kitchen video series.
 "None of the people of color have been compensated for their appearances."

+The publisher, which also owns Vogue, GQ and the New Yorker, named Amanda Shapiro, an editor for its 'healthyish' website, as the acting deputy editor of Bon Appetit.

-Several high-profile newspaper editors have resigned in the past few days over racial insensitivities.
+In recent days, racial insensitivity has led to the resignation of several high-profile newspaper editors in the United States.

-A New York Times NYT.N editorial page editor resigned from his position on Sunday after publishing a column that advocated using the military to quell protests over U.S. racial inequality.
+The New York Times NYT.N editorial page editor, James Bennet, responsible for publishing a column that advocated using the military to quell violence amid protests over U.S. racial inequality, resigned on Sunday.

 The top editor of the Philadelphia Inquirer, Stan Wischnowski, resigned after employees walked out in protest over a headline "Buildings Matter, Too," on a story about the impact of civil unrest on property.

-(Reporting by Ismail Shakil and Subrat Patnaik in Bengaluru; Editing by Bernard Orr)
+(Reporting by Ismail Shakil and Subrat Patnaik in Bengaluru; Editing by Bernard Orr and Arun Koyyur)

 ((ismail.shakil@tr.com; +91 8861175297; Tweet @ismail___s;))